Native American veteran holding an American flag - Tribal Veteran Services

 Contact Your Tribe

-Many tribal nations have their own dedicated Veterans Department.
-Start there for local, community-specific resources.
+Many tribal nations have a dedicated Veterans Department.
+Start there for local resources.

 Find a TVSO

-Locate a Tribal Veterans Service Officer who is accredited to file claims on your behalf.
-They act as your legal proxy with the VA.
+Locate a Tribal Veterans Service Officer accredited to file claims on your behalf.

 Visit the VA

-You can apply directly via VA.gov, but we highly recommend working with a TVSO to ensure your claim is fully documented.
+Apply via VA.gov, but work with a TVSO to ensure your claim is fully documented.

 Explore Non-Profits

-Organizations like Indian Country Legal Services can assist with legal appeals, discharge upgrades, and other complex issues.
+Indian Country Legal Services can assist with appeals, discharge upgrades, and complex issues.

 Helpful Resources